cj-mills/christianjmills/_posts/2021-3-27-Create-a-Triangle-Motion-Graphic-With-the-Blender-Python-API.md

 ## Create a Cone With the Material

-The motion graphic is made of two triangles.
+The motion graphic is made of two triangles with one being a duplicate of the first.
 The original triangle started off as a cone with `3` vertices.
 Cones can be added using the `bpy.ops.mesh.primitive_cone_add()` method.

 I then assign the previously created material to the cone.
 Materials can be added to an object with `object.data.materials.append(material)`.